 - Hostages and their participation in negotiations and situation generally

-One hot summer day three men (one soon leaves) break in American bank department in Brooklyn with intention to take money.
-Planned as 5-minite job, this bank robbery turns to be a horrific accident with taking hostages and 250 policemen and FBI agents outside the door.
+One hot summer day three men (one soon leaves) break in the American bank department in Brooklyn with an intention to take money.
+Planned as a 5-minute job, this bank robbery turns to be a horrific accident with taking abductees and 250 policemen and FBI agents outside the door.
 Hundreds of people come here from the whole city to watch this a kind of show for Mass Media.
-Bank robbers and hostage takers are just a couple of losers, who failed own simple plan.
+Bank robbers and hostage-takers are just a couple of losers, who failed their own simple plan.
 Negotiation with police is slow in coming, especially with some interior disputes and personal problems of the main participants.

-Hostage Taker and bank robber: Sonny Wortzik (Al Pacino).
+The bank robber: Sonny Wortzik (Al Pacino).
 As a matter of fact, that ‘Dog Day Afternoon’ is the only of four hostage negotiation movies, based on true events, its protagonist is obviously a reflection of a real person — John Wojtowicz.
 He is about thirty years old and decides to rob a bank in order to gain money for his homosexual husband to perform gender confirmation surgery.
 We initially figure out that Sonny did not have a sophisticated plan for this event.
 This robbery was based on some preliminary inside information, Sonny’s former experience as a clerk and imaginary necessity to gain this sum of money (2500).
-Sonny also has pure common with classical terrorists and bank robbers, as well as negotiators and hostage takers.
+Sonny also has pure common with classical terrorists and bank robbers.
 Despite his threats, he can’t harm people in a bank.
 He turns a be a weak unhappy person with two collapsing families without any moral support of his actions.

 Hostages.
-People stacked in Brooklyn bank gradually take a liking to Sonny as a person and as a hostage of the situation himself.
+People stacked in Brooklyn bank gradually take a liking to Sonny as a person and as a victim of the situation himself.
 The same we will next see in “Negotiator” and “John Q”.
 Eight women and a manager who is in shock of what is happening but in due course, they accept a game plan of negotiations.
-Sonny even trusts them to do almost what they need and want within the bank premises and hostages do not intend to break out the street.
-They even support their taker Sonny and a manager even apologize for some tough behavior.
+Sonny even trusts them to do almost what they need and want within the bank premises and abductees do not intend to break out the street.
+They even support their taker Sonny and a manager even apologizes for some tough behavior.

 Lieutenant Danny Roman, Chicago police negotiator (performed by Samuel L. Jackson) is now under investigation on corrupt practice and murder of his police partner.
-Roman is being humiliated and lost his job – he will probably get in jail and loose his family in fruitless attempts to defend himself being wrong accused.
-During some tough dispute in Internal Affairs Department Danny takes hostages to attract attention to his situation and citizens, Mass Media along with police and FBI come here from the very city.
-Roman struggle for his good name and for justice.
-He wants to figure out those in police department, who are so corrupted to steal money, kill colleges and set another man up for own crimes.
-They will try to kill former partner who is now a hostage taker.
+Roman is being humiliated and lost his job – he will probably get in jail and lose his family in fruitless attempts to defend himself being wrongly accused.
+During some tough dispute in the Internal Affairs Department, Danny takes people to attract attention to his situation and citizens, Mass Media along with police and FBI come here from the very city.
+Roman struggles for his good name and for justice.
+He wants to figure out those in the police department, who are so corrupted to steal money, kill colleges and set another man up for own crimes.
+They will try to kill a former partner who is now a a criminal.
 As the accidental criminal is a negotiator himself, police negotiation with his turns to be a piece of work.

 The ultimate goal – Justice and good name.
-As with other hostage negotiation movies, where hostage taker is a kind of altruism, Danny Roman does now want money.
+As with other similar movies, where the criminal is a kind of altruism, Danny Roman does now want money.
 He wants to figure out, who has set him up and kill his partner.
 His additional demand deals with possible death – to have a funeral like an officer.
-Along with reputation, protagonist craves to find traitors and thieves among the police officers.
+Along with reputation, the protagonist craves to find traitors and thieves among the police officers.
 People who kill for money and power.
 So another ultimate goal of this hostage negotiation movie is to clean out the ranks of the Chicago Police Department.

 Police negotiator — Lieutenant Chris Sabian (Kevin Spacey).
-“Negotiator” film presents a complex deal within the hostage negotiation movies.
+“Negotiator” film presents a complex deal.
 Police negotiator now deals not with some crazy criminal, now with terrorist or a bank robber (Sonny Wortzik / Dalton Russel) or desperate father (John Q).
 He finds another professional policeman on the other side of the telephone line.
 It becomes a big deal to negotiate such kind of person and to convince him of any thought.
 For all that, Chris Sabian does all his best to solve this situation in spite of constant outer obstacles.
 He makes provocations and even trusts his opponent in the very end to establish justice.

 Hostages.
-We have less amount of people in this case in comparison with other hostage movies we analyze.
+We have the less amount of people in this case in comparison with other movies we analyze.
 Chief of Internal Affairs, his secretary, Chief of the police station, former snitch and then another two police officers from SWAT.
 The protagonist plays his game in order to convince the public and colleges that he is intended to figure the truth whatever it will take.
-One hostage is being killed by corrupted policemen, one (Frost) was released.
-Another start to trust Roman and even help him with computer and documents and concealing real intentions of the hostage taker.
-Markus, SWAT officer shakes Roman’s hand to support him.
+One abductee is being killed by a corrupted policeman, one (Frost) was released.
+Another start to trust Roman and even help him with computers and documents and concealing the real intentions of the criminal Markus, SWAT officer shakes Roman’s hand to support him.

 JOHN Q (2002)

 John Quincy Archibald desperately tries to gather money for the surgery of his own son, who needs heart transplantation.
-They need 75 000 dollars only to put boy’s name in a list.
-As an act of despair John Q takes control over the hospital and takes hostages along with doctor and nurses, guard and people who were inside.
-Such kind of event immediately attracts attention of the publicity, which surround the hospital building.
+They need 75 000 dollars only to put the boy’s name on a list.
+As an act of despair, John Q takes control over the hospital and takes people along with doctors and nurses, guard and people who were inside.
+Such kind of event immediately attracts the attention of the publicity, which surrounds the hospital building.

 Hostage taker – John Q. He is a desperate husband and father, who is on the end of own resources to save his son and marriage.
 His wife shouts at him that he must do something right now.
 John Q has become a victim of social indifference and injustice after his insurance company made some legal tricks to away from cash payments.
 Hospital chargers 250 000 dollars to perform a surgery of heart transplantation, after a sophisticated process of putting a child into a list.
 Medical expenses constantly grow.
 John Q (Denzel Washington) challenges the system of indifference, who leaves its citizens to die without appropriate assistance.
 We see one of the most emotional negotiation scenes from movies, when John Q shouts: Sick – Help, Sick – Help.

 Police negotiator – Lieutenant Frank Grimes (Robert Duvall).
 He is an old and experienced police officer who now has to deal with this hostage situation.
 Initially, he does not scrutinize the matter and the ultimate intentions of a criminal.
-Eventually, Grimes, as a husband and father himself, shows his respect to John Q. But his own final motivation is to release hostages even if it coasts a death of John.
-Finally, Frank is the one who figures out the forgery and ask John to put on police wristbands and in three months Grimes supports his former negotiation opponent in court.
+Eventually, Grimes, as a husband and father himself, shows his respect to John Q. But his own final motivation is to release victims even if it coasts the death of John.
+Finally, Frank is the one who figures out the forgery and asks John to put on police wristbands and in three months Grimes supports his former negotiation opponent in court.

 Hostages.
-Just as another two best hostage movies (“Dog day afternoon” and “Negotiator”), “John Q” movie depicts a kind of psychological connection between a hostage taker and hostages, being actually imprisoned in the premises of a hospital.
+Just as another two best movies about hostage negotiators (“Dog day afternoon” and “Negotiator”), the “John Q” movie depicts a kind of psychological connection between a criminal and people, being actually imprisoned in the premises of a hospital.
 People also express indignation on social inequality and injustice, on the corrupted money-based medical system.
 After all the events they even come to the court to support John Q and to reject charges of the own.

 INSIDE MAN (2006)

 A group of armed criminals in masks barge into Trust Manhattan Bank.
-An ordinary bank robbery transforms into long-term siege, where police hard to figure out real motives of those, who control bank and hostages.
+An ordinary bank robbery transforms into a long-term siege, where police hard to figure out the real motives of those, who control the bank and abductees.
 They play cat and mouse game with police negotiator until some authoritative power men interfere with the deal.